Days Countdown

 Celebrating World Spanish Language Day

-The 23rd of April marks a significant event on the global calendar: World Spanish Language Day.
-This day was officially proclaimed by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2010 to foster greater awareness of the Spanish language, its contributions to culture, and its status as one of the most widely spoken languages worldwide.
+The 23rd of April is recognized as World Spanish Language Day.
+UNESCO officially established the day in 2010 to increase awareness of the Spanish language, its cultural contributions, and its place among the most widely spoken languages in the world.

-Today, Spanish is the second most spoken language in the world by native speakers, with approximately 460 million people identifying it as their first language.
-Additionally, it is the official language of 20 countries and one territory, reflecting its global importance.
+Spanish is currently the second most spoken language worldwide by native speakers, with approximately 460 million people using it as their first language.
+It serves as the official language in 20 countries and one territory, reflecting its broad international presence.

 Significance of April 23